Amagon96/todo-list/README.md

 3- Optional Enhancements:
 ✅ Add styling to make the application visually appealing.
-✅ Add local storage to persist todos between page reloads Add unit tests for the components
+✅ Add local storage to persist todos between page reloads ✅Add unit tests for the components